ietf-wg-cellar/matroska-specification/notes.md

 This section describes the binary data contained in the `Block` Element ((#block-element)).
 Bit 0 is the most significant bit.

 As the `TrackNumber` size can vary between 1 and 8 octets, there are 8 different sizes for the `Block` header.
-We only provide the definitions for `TrackNumber` sizes of 1 and 2.
+The definitions for `TrackNumber` sizes of 1 and 2 are provided;
-The other variants can be deduced by extending the size of the `TrackNumber` by multiples of 8 bits.
+the other variants can be deduced by extending the size of the `TrackNumber` by multiples of 8 bits.

 ```
   0                   1                   2                   3